turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 When your group is happy with the outline of the database, use PgAdmin to create it!

 Following the same process we used in class:
 1. Create the database.
-You can call it `MessageLogger`
+You can call it `Library`
 2. Create the tables that you outlined in your group.
 If you need help with naming, reach out to an instructor!

 #### Exit Ticket!